SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Set up the paper submission web site.
 Many services are available for this purpose.
-Most include support for the [ABCD rating scale][Nier00], author feedback, and double-blind reviewing.
+Most include support for the [ABCD rating scale][Nier00], author feedback, and double-blind reviewing.  <!-- Should we mention HotCRP? -->

 [Nier00]: http://www.iam.unibe.ch/~oscar/Champion/champion.pdf "Oscar Nierstrasz, _Identify the Champion_"